John Markoff: Markoff and Kevin Mitnick

+Markoff had written about Kevin Mitnick for several years before the latter's fugitive period.
+He co-authored, with Katie Hafner, the book Cyberpunk: Outlaws and Hackers on the Computer Frontier (1991), which profiled Mitnick and other notable members of the early hacking and phone-phreaking community.

-On July 4, 1994, he wrote an article about Kevin Mitnick, who was then a fugitive from a number of law enforcement agencies.
+On July 4, 1994, he wrote an article about Mitnick who was then a fugitive from a number of law enforcement agencies.
 He wrote several more pieces detailing Mitnick's capture.
 Markoff also co-wrote, with Tsutomu Shimomura, the book Takedown: The Pursuit and Capture of America's Most Wanted Computer Outlaw about the chase.

 Markoff's writing about Mitnick was the subject of criticism by Mitnick supporters and unaffiliated parties who maintained that Markoff's accounts exaggerated or even invented Mitnick's activities and successes.
 Markoff was also accused by Jonathan Littman of journalistic impropriety and of over-hyping Mitnick's actual crimes.
 Littman published a more sympathetic account of Mitnick's time as a fugitive in his own book on the incident, The Fugitive Game.